-Self-hosted WordPress site needs a paid hosting platform to store all content like text, images, videos, etc. since most of the hosting companies offer services on contract basis there will be always a situation for you to decide whether to continue with the same host or change.
+Self-hosted WordPress site needs a paid hosting platform to store your content like database and files (images, videos, etc).
+Since most of the hosting companies offer services on contract basis there will be always a situation for you to decide whether to continue with the same host or change.
 One of the main reasons for changing the host is to save money since the renewal price of hosting is more than double price of your first invoice.
-In this article let us discuss the basic steps needed to migrate WordPress site from one host to another host.
+In this article, let us discuss the basic steps needed to migrate WordPress site from one host to another host.

 Why Do You Need to Migrate?

-Let us take an example of Bluehost.
-Assume you are hosted with Bluehost shared hosting plan for the price of $3.95 per month and the contract is valid for one year.
+Assume you are hosted with one of the cheap shared hosting plans for the price of $3.95 per month and the contract is valid for one year.
 Below are some of the reasons you might be looking for changing the hosting environment:

-- The renewal price will be of $7.99 per month which is more than 200% of the initial price.
-Now you can terminate the contract with Bluehost and transfer your site to another hosting company with initial offer as low as $4 again.
+- The renewal price will be around $7.99 per month which is more than 200% of the initial price.
+Now you can terminate the contract after a year and transfer your site to another hosting company with initial offer as low as $4 again.
 This essentially means you can keep the price almost unchanged by changing the hosting, in other words you will save huge money.
-The assumption here is your site is not outgrowing the bandwidth of for the shared hosting environment.
+The assumption here is your site is not outgrowing the bandwidth of shared hosting environment.

 - The server performance is not up to the mark and you always notice either the site is down or it is very slow.

-- Support is not good and your issues are either not resolved and take too long time to resolve.
+- Support is not good and your issues are either not resolved or take too long time to resolve.

-- You are interested in checking out how other hosting company is working.
+- You are interested in checking out how another hosting company is working.

 Starting Migration Process